kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 // +union
 // +kubebuilder:validation:XValidation:rule="self.type == 'Header' ? has(self.headerName) : !has(self.headerName)",message="headerName is required when type is Header, and must be empty otherwise"
 // +kubebuilder:validation:XValidation:rule="self.type == 'Literal' ? has(self.literalValue) : !has(self.literalValue)",message="literalValue is required when type is Literal, and must be empty otherwise"
-// +kubebuilder:validation:XValidation:rule="self.type == 'Reference' ? has(self.attributeRef) : !has(self.attributeRef)",message="attributeRef is required when type is Reference, and must be empty otherwise"
+// +kubebuilder:validation:XValidation:rule="self.type == 'Attribute' ? has(self.attributeKey) : !has(self.attributeKey)",message="attributeKey is required when type is Attribute, and must be empty otherwise"
 type Attribute struct {
   // Name is the key of the attribute as it will appear in the output
   // (i.e., as a span tag).